pedro-rajao/pedro-rajao/README.md

 - 👀 I’m interested in data science for biology and ecology.
 - 🌱 I am deeply committed to the intersection between academic research, technological innovation and practical application in forest conservation and restoration & data science.
          - remote sensing;
+  - creator of the WhatsApp group "Programação em Ecologia", where we debate and share codes in Python and R to solve problems in Ecology.

 Currently, I work with carbon modeling and forest hydrology through remote sensing and monitoring forest conservation and restoration initiatives.
 I am highly proficient in programming in R, Python (all analytical approaches) and Javascript (for application in Google Earth Engine).
 I master programming machine learning and deep-learning models for detecting, segmenting and classifying image elements.